strimzi/strimzi.github.io/_posts/2020-06-05-mirror-maker-2-eventhub.md

 This blog post is a continuation of the previous one and it's going to show how to use the Strimzi cluster operator to configure and deploy Kafka Mirror Maker 2 in order to mirror topics to Azure Event Hub.
 It's not going to show everything from scratch but we assume that your Kafka cluster is already running and you have already created an Azure Eveng Hub namespace.
 If you want to know more about Mirror Maker 2 and its integration with Strimzi, you can read this [blog post](https://strimzi.io/blog/2020/03/30/introducing-mirrormaker2/).
-Anyway, the source code is available at this [repo](https://github.com/ppatierno/strimzi-eventhub).
+The source code is available at this [repo](https://github.com/ppatierno/strimzi-eventhub).

 <!--more-->

 ## Prerequisites

 Let's assume that your Apache Kafka cluster is already running on Kubernetes, in the `kafka` namespace, and you already have created the corresponding Azure Event Hub namespace.
-The overall architecture with Kafka producer and consumer on both sides looks like the following.
+The overall architecture with a Kafka producer and a consumer on both sides looks like the following.

 ![Overall architecture](/assets/images/posts/2020-06-05-mirror-maker-2-eventhub.png)

-The topic we want to mirror data is described trough the following `KafkaTopic` resource and it's named `testeh`.
+The topic we want to mirror data from is described trough the following `KafkaTopic` resource and it's named `testeh`.

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta1